What does a Data Engineer do every day? How is it different from Software Engineering?

 Propose process improvements in the team

-Automate tasks relying on company data
+Automate tasks relying on data

 A lot of data, even business-critical, still lives in Excel files that are updated manually.
 On top of it, manual workflows are executed to let the information flow between people.
-We sometimes get larger-scope projects where our mission is to automate data processing to secure the data quality and allow the business to save a lot of time by simplifying processes.

 Biggest differences between Data Engineering and Software Engineering